Ghosts Can't Do It: Reception

+Donald Trump's appearance

+Donald Trump's appearance in the film was given a brief mention in some of the initial reviews of the film, with Baltake noting that Trump "has a fairly large role, replete with dialogue".
+Sherman wrote that "the movie boasts the first, and we hope last, movie performance by Donald Trump, playing himself.
+Katie, guided by Scott, bests Trump in a business deal.
+Don, don't quit your day job."
+LaSalle observed that "Trump squints and makes fish lips after every line of dialogue.
+Interesting choice."

-Donald Trump's performance in the film was criticized.
-Mick LaSalle of the San Francisco Chronicle compared his mannerisms in the film to those of Benito Mussolini, and Michael Kennedy of Screen Rant wrote: "Whether one loves Trump or hates him, he's certainly a charismatic presence, but an actor he isn't".
+In the late 2010s and early 2020s, multiple articles were published further criticizing Trump's appearance in the movie.
+LaSalle, in a retrospective remark to The Daily Beast, compared Trump's mannerisms in the film to those of Benito Mussolini, and Michael Kennedy of Screen Rant wrote: "Whether one loves Trump or hates him, he's certainly a charismatic presence, but an actor he isn't."

 Accolades

 Home media

-It was released on Blu-ray by Shout Factory alongside the 1984 Razzie-winning Bolero as a double feature.
+The film was released on Blu-ray by Shout Factory in 2016, alongside the 1984 Razzie-winning Bolero as a double feature.